fjbrowning/odin-recipes/readme.md

-I'll write this up when the project is complete.
+I'll add content upon completion of the project.